vedenev/cpp_list/README.md

 # C++ list
 learning C++: list
 see [test.cpp](./test.cpp)
-class List with template, that has interface like std::list, it is singly linked list
+Class List with template.
+It has interface like std::list.
+It is singly linked list.